puritysdisciple/spark/readme.md

 ### Editing a Project

 Spark uses [Twig templating](http://twig.sensiolabs.org/documentation), which are similar to Django templates, and include a lot of cool stuff like template inheritance, includes, loops, and conditionals.
-Spark is also built using PHP and Symfony components so if you know PHP you can tweak it to do just about anything you want.
+Since Spark is built with PHP and [Symfony components](http://symfony.com/components) you can write custom PHP to do just about anything you want, like incorporate data from a database or rest API.

 ### Deployments